ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

   ![](./images/compute-instance-ipv-secondary.png " ")

 6. Click on **Assign** will automatically assign the available private IP.
-Repeat the same step again to add another private IP.
+Repeat the same step again to assgin another private IP.

   ![](./images/compute-instance-ipv-assign.png " ")

-7. In **IPv4 Addresses** Section we can able to see one Primary IP and two secondary IP address as shown in the following image.
+7. In **IPv4 Addresses** Section we can able to see one Primary IP and two secondary IP addresses as shown in the following image.

   ![](./images/compute-instance-ipvdetail.png " ")

-## Task 4: Create Secondary Private IP's for Node2
+## Task 4: Create Secondary Private IPs for Node2

-Repeat the all steps from **Task 3** to add secondary IP's for Node2 VNICS
+Repeat the all steps from **Task 3** to add secondary IPs for Node2 VNICS

-## Task 5:  Configure the 2 node Windows failover Cluster
+## Task 5:  Configure the 2 node Windows Failover Cluster

-1. RDP to the Bastion host server using the username **use the testadmin user which is created in lab 1, Task 2 in the step 35** and password, from the Bastion host open the Remote Desktop and connect to the Node1 server using the private IP Address.
+1. RDP to the Bastion host server using the username **use the testadmin user which is created in lab 1, Task 2 in step 35** and password, from the Bastion host, open the Remote Desktop and connect to the Node1 server using the private IP Address.

-2. From the task bar click **search button** and search for **Failover Cluster**
+2. From the taskbar click **search button** and search for **Failover Cluster**

   ![](./images/windows-command-search.png " ")

-  The **Failover Cluster Manager** open as shown in the following image, and then right click **Failover Cluster Manager**, and click on **Create Cluster**
+  The **Failover Cluster Manager** open as shown in the following image, and then right-click **Failover Cluster Manager**, and click on **Create Cluster**

   ![](./images/windows-fcm-create.png " ")

-3. The **Cluster Wizard** shown as following image, then click on **Next**
+3. The **Cluster Wizard** is shown in the following image, then click on **Next**

   ![](./images/windows-fcm-begin.png " ")